gragra33/Blazing.Mvvm/readme.md

 ## Give a ⭐

-If you like this project or are using it to learn or start your own solution, please give it a star.
+If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!

 Also, if you find this library useful, and you're feeling really generous, then please consider [buying me a coffee ☕](https://bmc.link/gragra33).